 top of page

-ALTAR By Lindsey Schaffer
+ALTAR by Lindsey Schaffer

 My hand hovers over the altar, match in hand everyone knows light is used to honor something